coenig/very-fast-math/README.md

 ### MC-generated road network and traffic situation
 <img src="examples/cex.gif" width="1000" />

-### Ultra-cooperative driving: live steering a fleet by model checker
+### Ultra-cooperative driving: live steering of a fleet by model checker
 <img src="examples/ucd_example.gif" width="1000" />

 Steered by the MC, a fleet of cars provably* obeys a given SPEC, in this case: invert ordering without colliding.
 Entrance file: `morty/morty.py`. (* given a whole bunch of assumtions :wink:)